 Excise taxes through the federal government that are reported on Form 720 consist of several categories.
 This form includes various categories of taxes:

 In most cases, your state and local governments will collect property tax.
-This tax applies to small businesses operating with taxable property; although, the exact rules can be different since your local government is in charge of imposing this tax.
+This tax applies to small businesses operating with taxable property, although the exact rules can be different since your local government is in charge of imposing this tax.

 Even though each state can have individual criteria for what property is taxable, here is a general list of taxable property:

 At ZenBusiness, we’ve been in your shoes, which is why we’ve made it our mission to help simplify the process of being a small business owner.
 We offer affordable solutions for small businesses to succeed and thrive by offering educational resources in addition to business formation services.
+One way we can help is with ZenBusiness Money, which simplifies your business finances and allows you to easily track expenses and deductions, helping you save money and lessening the aggravation of tax time.
+Learn more about tax filing and how to get a tax extension.